Catch the King Results

 Other projects and partners have used Catch the King data in various ways, including:

-Old Dominion University’s “Measure the Muck” program has coordinated with CTK data collection since its inception.
+Old Dominion University’s “Measure the Muck” project has coordinated with CTK data collection since its inception.
 MTM project leads use CTK data to prioritize water quality monitoring sites to better understand how flooding causes increased nutrient pollution in the Chesapeake Bay.

 Christopher Newport University students used CTK data to support a research poster in 2024 for “Fear to Hope” ecosystem research at Ragged Island.